minjiechen/magnetchallenge-2/README.md

 ## The MagNet community mourns the passing of [Haoran Li](https://github.com/haoranli1031), a wonderful person and a key contributor to the MagNet project.
 Haoran’s passion, creativity, and kindness will continue to influence our community.
 With the consent of his family and IEEE PELS, one of the MagNet Challenge 2 awards will be named in his honor.

 ## [News #10] MagNet Challenge 2 - Final Data Released
-Training and testing data for 5 new materials [A, B, C, D, E]:
+Training and testing data released for 5 new materials [A, B, C, D, E]:
 - [MagNet Challenge 2 Data](https://www.dropbox.com/scl/fo/o07x7fa6d5elev19pzd1w/AISuBEWf8LQVszFeoaTlqY4?rlkey=8ec7mqukfr9no61h193zb4qdb&dl=0) under "Final Evaluation"
 - Please note there is a "Template.zip" folder which serves as a template for final submission
 - Final Submission Due January 15th (CSV Results and Num. of Parameters)
 - 4-Page Report Due January 30th (Methods and Code Verification for Winning Teams).
 Please list the names of your team members in the right order for future acknowledgement
 - [Pretest Results](Pretest/Results): Note the submitted pretest results are self-reported, are not verified and have no influence on the final evaluation, the model parameters are also unknown
+- We fixed a problem on the data for Material C on Nov.
+21. Please use the updated version in Dropbox.

 ## [News #9] MagNet Tutorial 6
 - Tutorial 6 (October 30 10am EST): [Video](https://www.youtube.com/watch?v=mANLTyKxSXs), [Slides](tutorials/tutorial-6/Webinar-6-2025.pdf)